Real Bott manifold structure of $n$-dimensional Klein bottle and its rational Betti numbers: The case of other two long genetic codes

-Suppose $|T|$ is an even integer.
-Then the entry $1$ will always occur at $i$th and $(n+1+i)$th position but it won't occur at the $(n+1)$st and $(2n+2)$nd position.
-Therefore, in this case the entry $1$ occurs exactly $2|T|$ times. \end{proof} Now we determine the homotopy type of the subcomplexes.
-As before the computations are in two parts depending on the conditions on $T$.
+Suppose $|T|$ is even .
+Then the entry $1$ occur at $i$-th and $(n+1+i)$-th position but it doesn't occur at the $(n+1)$-st and $(2n+2)$-nd position.
+Therefore, in this case, the entry $1$ occurs exactly $2|T|$ times. \end{proof} Now, we determine the homotopy type of the subcomplexes.
+As before, the computations are in two parts depending on the conditions on $T$.